garrettkatz/directional-fibers/README.md

 ...
 ```

 Next you must define a function `ef` that bounds the forward error in `f`: the difference between the true mathematical value of `f` and its finite-precision machine approximation.
-A point `v` is considered fixed when `(np.fabs(f(v)) < ef(v)).all()`. `ef` is also used during directional fiber traversal to keep residual errors near machine precision.
-Since `ef` essentially plays the role of a tolerance, as a simpler alternative you can have it return a constant value:
+This library considers a point `v` fixed when `(np.fabs(f(v)) < ef(v)).all()`. `ef` is also used during directional fiber traversal to keep residual errors near machine precision.
+Since `ef` plays the role of a tolerance, as a simpler alternative you can have it return a constant value:

 ```python
 >>> ef = lambda v: 10**-10
 ```

-As directional fibers are traversed, the current and past traversal data (points along the fiber, residual errors, etc.) are saved in a `FiberTrace` object:
+As directional fibers are traversed, the current and past traversal data (points along the fiber, residual errors, etc.) are saved in a `FiberTrace` object.
+For details about FiberTrace do:

 ```python
 >>> import dfibers.traversal as tv